We are very happy to help you arrange your wedding here at Holy Trinity Church, Langdale.

 If you or a parent, either live or used to live in the valley or were baptized or (in the case of parents) were married here, you have a right to be married by Banns.
 It may also be possible if you attend services a certain number of times before the wedding.
 In addition, some couples wish to marry in a church or area which is specially meaningful to them, but with which they have no such “qualifying connection”.
 These marriages can also take place but will need either a Common Licence or a Superintendent Registrar’s Certificate.

 The Church of England website has extensive information about marriage.

-Organist’ fees vary.
-Our main organist is Paul Gregson ((015394) 36452) and his fee is currently £100.00.
-We can provide contact details for other organists who charge £35 (though cannot offer such a large repertoire of music).
+An organist is available (fee varies).
 At present there is no local choir available.
 There is also a piano in the church and a CD player which can be used for music of your choice, if required.

-There is a strong local bell-ringing tradition and a band of six bell-ringers can usually be mustered to herald the bride for half an hour before the service begins and also as the party leaves the church for another 20 minutes.
-This can be arranged through Graham Stirrup, the Tower Captain ( email@example.com ) (015394) 37216).
-The cost is £120.
+There is a strong local bell-ringing tradition and bell-ringers can usually be mustered to herald the bride for half an hour before the service begins and also as the party leaves the church for another 20 minutes.
+Please contact Graham Stirrup, the Tower Captain, for further information. email@example.com / (015394) 37216.

-The Flower Shop in Ambleside (015394 33121) is good.
+The Flower Shop (Lily Lou’s) in Ambleside – (015394) 33121 – is good.
 Alternatively you may wish to arrange them as a family, or engage another florist.
-Obviously the flowers are yours to take away, but if you are able to leave a bunch in the church they would be gratefully received.
+Obviously the flowers are yours to take away, but if you are able to leave a bunch in the church for the next Sunday’s service they would be gratefully received.

 Order of service